Shazzadul-Shakib/Shazzadul-Shakib/README.md

 ## About Me || [Resume](https://drive.google.com/file/d/1IeXajVUl-HxWtDg6hWUMNZwtq8-2phVR/view?usp=sharing)

-<p>Hello, I'm Shazzadul Islam Shakib, a dedicated front-end developer with a strong enthusiasm for crafting sophisticated and functional web applications.
-I am experienced with a solid foundation in HTML, CSS, JavaScript, ReactJs, NextJs, and other frameworks.
+<p>Hello, I'm Shazzadul Islam Shakib, a dedicated Full Stack Developer with a strong enthusiasm for crafting sophisticated and functional web applications.
+I am experienced with a solid foundation in HTML, CSS, JavaScript, ReactJs, NextJs, ExpressJs, NodeJs, MongoDB and PostgreSQL and other frameworks.
 I am continuously driven by the pursuit of new skills and technologies to elevate my web development expertise, ensuring that I stay at the forefront of the industry.</p>

 ---